SynFutures/docs/docs/faq.md

 3. SETTLED: The state the trade enters after futures expiry, where only settlement of the trade is allowed.
 Trader can only close its own position and settle funds according to the settlement price; and LP can only withdraw assets provided to the liquidity pool with the LP Token.

-And an additional “EMERGENCY” state would be entered into if unforeseen abnormal conditions on chain (such as Oracle failures, etc) happens.
+And an additional “EMERGENCY” state would be entered into if unforeseen abnormal conditions on chain (such as Oracle failures, etc.) happens.
 Normal users and LPs are not allowed to perform any operations, and the system administrator will guide the futures contract into the SETTLED state with a fair and reasonable settlement price.

 ### 6. How are prices determined?